gitenter/gitenter/doc/architecture/SyAD.md

     - Marked tag in relationship does not exit.
     - Undistinguishable tags appear more than one times.
     - Loops in relationship.
-- [SyAD-0024]{SyAD-0011} There shall be a client-side validator to raises traceability errors before the new changes are uploaded to the server.
+- [SyAD-0024]{SyAD-0011} There shall be a client-side validator to raises traceability errors before the new changes are committed/uploaded to the server.
 - [SyAD-0025]{SyAD-0010,SyAD-0011,SyAD-0027} There shall be a server-side analyzer which write the upstream/downstream relationship into the database.

 *(TODO: The tagging syntax for implementation code and test cases?)*

-### Reviewing and comment
+### Reviewing

+### Authorization

+Since requirement engineering and design control is mostly for enterprise uses, it is less likely that individual user will do it in their hobby projects.
+And for reviewing, it by default cannot be done by a one-person project.
+Also, notice that individual user can always sign up an organization and put her projects there.
+Therefore, project always belongs to some particular organization (unlike in GitHub that project can either belong to an organization or a user).

+- [SyAD-0036]{} An organization can have multiple repositories, for which:
+    - An organization can be either an enterprise, a non-profit organization, a unofficial group, or some space some individual user registered.
+    - A repository is the output of a project.
+It is a computer folder and its content includes a set of documents.
+- [SyAD-0037]{} An organization can have multiple members.
+A user may be a member of more than one organizations.
+- [SyAD-0038]{SyAD-0037} A member of an organization can either be:
+    - A normal user.
+    - A manager:
+        - Create/delete repositories.
+        - Add/remove users into/from that organization.
+        - Authorize other members particular privilege of some particular repository.
+- [SyAD-0039]{SyAD-0038} A user may have the following privilege of a repository:
+    - Project leader: Organize the approval process of a review meeting.
+        - *(Should we need this person?
+Or it could be a simple system-based voting?)*
+    - Document editor.
+    - Document reviewer.
+    - Document reader.
+        - *(May be code editor?)*

 ## Decomposition description